Sage-Bionetworks/portalsDocs/articles/access_controls.md

 `Controlled Data` can only be downloaded and used by authorized Synapse users. `Controlled Data` is not transferable unless explicitly specified otherwise.
 In other words, you cannot share `Controlled Data` with collaborators.
 Each Synapse user wishing to access `Controlled Data` must individually agree to the `Conditions for Use` to access that data.

 {% include important.html content="Synapse users are responsible for determining the appropriate `Conditions for Use` for any data they upload into Synapse." %}
 It is important to note that `Conditions for Use` cannot be set for Synapse `Wikis` or `Discussion Forums`: they are not designed to house data and therefore do not have local `Conditions for Use` as a feature.
-Synapse `Wikis` or `Discussion Forums` inherit the `Conditions for Use` of their Synapse parent `Project`.

 ### Data that does not require Conditions for Use
 Synapse `Open Data` is data that does not require `Conditions for Use`.
 Any registered Synapse user included in the `Project`, `Folder`, `File` or `Table` (based on the `Sharing setting`) can immediately access `Open Data`.
 Typically, `Open Data` is: